-- i) Client appears hesitant or declines to put his name on any document that would connect him with the property/goods. - ii) Client attempts to hide the identity of the ultimate beneficial owner2 or requests that the transaction be structured to hide the identity of the true client. - iii) Client provides an address that is unknown, believed to be false, or simply a correspondence address. - iv) Client inadequately explains the last minute substitution of the purchasing party's name. - v) Client queries about the anti-money laundering or counter-terrorism financing reporting requirements. - vi) Buyer is a shell company3 and representatives of the company refuse to disclose the identity of the true owners. - vii) Client is a recently created legal entity and the amount of the transaction is large compared to their assets.
+- i.
+Client appears hesitant or declines to put his name on any document that would connect him with the property/goods. - ii.
+Client attempts to hide the identity of the ultimate beneficial owner 2or requests that the transaction be structured to hide the identity of the true client. - iii.
+Client provides an address that is unknown, believed to be false, or simply a correspondence address. - iv.
+Client inadequately explains the last minute substitution of the purchasing party's name. - v.
+Client queries about the anti-money laundering or counter-terrorism financing reporting requirements. - vi.
+Buyer is a shell company3 and representatives of the company refuse to disclose the identity of the true owners. - vii.
+Client is a recently created legal entity and the amount of the transaction is large compared to their assets. - viii.
+Client gave false/misleading explanation for Customer Due Diligence (CDD) purposes.